-Battery Charger LC-E6E\
+Battery Charger LC-E6/LC-E6E\

-- \ Battery Charger LC-E6E comes with a power cord. - The camera does not come with an interface cable or HDMI cable. - The camera does not come with the Software CD-ROM. - The Instruction Manuals are listed on the next page. - For Software, see page 594. - If you purchased a Lens Kit, check that the lenses are included. - Be careful not to lose any of the above items. - For items sold separately, see the System Map (p.514).
+- \ Battery Charger LC-E6 or LC-E6E is provided.
+(The LC-E6E comes with a power cord.) - The camera does not come with an interface cable or HDMI cable. - The camera does not come with the Software CD-ROM. - The Instruction Manuals are listed on the next page. - For Software, see page 594. - If you purchased a Lens Kit, check that the lenses are included. - Be careful not to lose any of the above items. - For items sold separately, see the System Map (p.514).

-When you need Lens Instruction Manuals, download them from the Canon website (p.4).
+When you need Lens Instruction Manuals, download them from the Canon Web site (p.4).